skyworldgo/sample/README.md

 - "Branduzz" project / 2012
   - Analyze SNS data(paths, opinion, etc) and evaluate brand assets of individuals or companies
-  - **Experiences of using NLP, IR tools: Natural Language Toolkit(NLTK), Graphviz, Redis, NetworkX, etc.**
 <br>　 </br>
-- Launching **Galaxy Note** with developing Eco-System / 2011
+- Organizing and excuting a **Galaxy Note** sales-force education session / 2011
   - New type of device, Phablet with a pen, has been successfully launched
   - **Learned how to broaden partnerships, to establish new service models**
 <br>　 </br>
 - Korea Food for the Hungry International / 2009
   - Assistant in administration staff and English Interpreter
   - Get experienced operating online marketing, achieved targeted fund-raising volume
-<br>　 </br>
-- "WIM" Project / 2008
-  - Arranging individual-company cooperation for practical business solutions
-  - Startup "AdbyMe" project carried on after finish above WIM project
 <br>　 </br>
 - BSOAP (Hanyang Univ. and Keio Univ. in Japan, Student interchange Program) / 2007
   - Member of founder group, Interpreter